-The pissaladière is a thin onion tart, similar to a pizza, topped with anchovies and plenty of black olives in addition to onions.
-The pissaladière comes from Nice and, along with the socca (a kind of hearty pancake made from chickpea flour), is one of the local delicacies that can be found freshly prepared on every street corner and that people also like to eat on the go.
+The pissaladière is a thin onion tart, similar to a pizza, topped with onions, anchovies and plenty of black olives.
+The pissaladière comes from Nice and is one of the local delicacies there, along with the socca (a kind of savoury pancake made from chickpea flour), which can be found freshly prepared every day on every street corner and which people also like to eat on the go.
 The pissaladière is perfect for a summer picnic or a party!

-Incidentally, the name comes from Nissart, a local variant of the Occitan language, in which a preparation of anchovies and spices is called "pissalat", which literally means "salted fish".
+The name comes from Nissart, a local variant of the Occitan language, in which a preparation made from anchovies and spices is called "pissalat", which literally means "salted fish".

-We make our pissaladière with the magnificent pink onions from Roscoff in Brittany, thus merging two very beautiful regions of France in a culinary way...
+We make our pissaladière with the wonderful pink onions from Roscoff in Brittany, thus merging two very beautiful regions of France in a culinary way...
 Fusion food of a different kind!

 Ingredients for 6 people: